Adah Belle Thoms: Nursing profession

 Thoms moved to Harlem, New York in 1893 to pursue her aspirations to become a nurse.
-This was mainly because African Americans had a better opportunity for advancement up North.
+This was mainly because African Americans had better opportunities for advancement up North.
 Thoms enrolled in a nursing course at the Women's Infirmary and School of Therapeutic Massage as a start to nursing.

 In 1903, Thoms entered the program and was offered the position as head nurse of one of the surgical wards in 1904.
 In 1905, Thoms was hired as the head nurse at the Lincoln Hospital and Home.
 A year later, she was promoted to superintendent of nurses and acting director and kept the positions until she retired in 1923.

 Civil rights and black feminist activism

 Thoms served as an acting director of Lincoln Hospital and Home School of Nursing from 1906 to 1923 and was never promoted to full director because of racial discrimination.

 In 1908, Adah met Martha Minerva Franklin, who at the time was striving towards holding a conference for 52 graduate black nurses.
 Franklin wanted the support of Lincoln School for Nurses Alumnae Association, who eventually sponsored the meeting.
 The idea of establishing an organization for African-American nurses attracted Thoms, leading to the development of the National Association of Colored Graduate Nurses.

-Because of Thom's experience with discrimination, it drove her to start the NACGN with Franklin in order for African-American nurses to achieve higher professional standards and develop leadership among black nurses.
+Because of Thoms' experience with discrimination, it drove her to start the NACGN with Franklin in order for African-American nurses to achieve higher professional standards and develop leadership among black nurses.